MariaTheCoder/learningJournal/freeCodeCamp.md

 ## January 28th

 I finished the curriculum of the "Responsive Web Design" course and started working on the first code challenge to qualify for a certificate.
 There are minimum requirements to pass the test, however, I try to add my own style to the challenge.
 I started on it today but did not have time to finish it.

+## August 3rd

+Today I had very little time to study and therefore I chose to go to FreeCodeCamp and complete a few exercises before bedtime.
+This exercise is about building a balance sheet.